NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 Debugging
 ---------

-If code compiles but the executable still requires debugging, *impi* allows for additional debugging information to be set using the `I_MPI_DEBUG
+If the code compiles but the executable still requires debugging, *impi* allows for additional debugging information to be set using the `I_MPI_DEBUG
 <https://software.intel.com/en-us/mpi-developer-reference-linux-other-environment-variables>`_
 environment variable.
 The argument for for the variable is the level of